paradoxdjell/paradoxdjell.github.com/_posts/2015-04-24-Net-Neutrality-Walkathon.md

 {% include net-neutrality-walkathon-images.html %}

 Also, today is the last day to appeal TRAI to protect out internet.
 Hit up [savetheinternet.in](http://savetheinternet.in/) if you haven't already.

+*Edit: TRAI is no longer accepting responses from users.
+They've now asked telecom companies to present their side.
+Stay tuned.*